San Diego Zoo Wildlife Alliance: Conservation Science

 In the early 1970s, Dr. Kurt Benirschke, a Professor of Reproductive Medicine and Pathology at the University of California, San Diego, became chairman of the university's advisory committee to the Zoological Society dealing with research and animal reproduction.
 He organized the committee to prepare a white paper describing the need for in-house research to examine the problems of breeding and sustaining endangered species populations in managed care.
 In 1975 Benirschke and then-San Diego Zoo Director Charles Bieler established a new research department at the Zoo with Benirschke as its director.
-Originally based in the Zoo's Biological Research Institute built 49 years prior, the department eventually expanded to eight research- and education-centered divisions—Field Programs, Applied Animal Ecology, Applied Plant Ecology, Behavioral Biology, Genetics, Reproductive Physiology, Wildlife Disease Laboratories, and Conservation Education—employing over 150 scientists participating in over 160 conservation studies and projects in 35 countries.
+Originally based in the Zoo's Biological Research Institute built 49 years prior, the department eventually expanded under the leadership of Dr. Allison Alberts to eight research- and education-centered divisions—Recovery Ecology, Plant Conservation, Population Sustainability, Conservation Genetics, Reproductive Sciences, Disease Investigations, Community Engagement, and Biodiversity Banking—employing over 200 scientists participating in more than 160 conservation studies and projects in 35 countries.

 In 1965 Benirschke had started collecting and freezing fibroblast cells from a wide variety of animals.
 This project was institutionalized and expanded into an extensive collection of genetic material from endangered species, stored in liquid nitrogen for use in genetic research and future propagation of the species, and the term "frozen zoo" was coined.
 The collection, now known as the Wildlife Biodiversity Bank, includes sperm, ova, and embryos from over 300 species, the largest such collection in the world.

-San Diego Zoo Wildlife Alliance has partnered with the United States Fish and Wildlife Service (USFWS) on many projects, beginning in the 1980s with the effort to recover the California condor population, which had been reduced to 22 individuals and been declared critically endangered (see California condor#Recovery plan).
+The San Diego Zoo Wildlife Alliance has partnered with the United States Fish and Wildlife Service (USFWS) on many projects, beginning in the 1980s with the effort to recover the California condor population, which had been reduced to 22 individuals and been declared critically endangered (see California condor#Recovery plan).
 A condor breeding center and program was set up at the Wild Animal Park, and the remaining wild condors were captured and brought to the Wild Animal Park and the Los Angeles Zoo, with the last known wild specimen brought to the Wild Animal Park on April 19, 1987.
 Through breeding and reintroduction to the wild, the California condor population had increased to 425 by October 2014, with 219 in the wild and 206 in zoos.